 Wisconsinites who subscribe to any part of the Wisconsin Retirement System will need to pay state income taxes on part of their retirement benefit.
 This specifically applies to any pre-tax contributions, including employee-required contributions.
 Should you contribute any post-tax money to your own account, it will not be taxable under Wisconsin law.

-Additionally, part-time residents of Wisconsin will only pay state income taxes while they’re a Wisconsin resident.
+Additionally, part-time residents of Wisconsin will only pay state income taxes while they’re Wisconsin residents.
 If and when you live in another state while you earn your benefit, that money will be subject to the state income tax laws of the state you are currently a resident of.

 Income tax rates can be anywhere from 4.00% to 7.65%.
 The taxable income ranges that these rates apply to vary depending on your personal status.